Dick Lines

 Lines was signed by the Pittsburgh Pirates before the 1957 season, and was a starting pitcher for eight years in the minor leagues before being converted to relief in 1965 with the Hawaii Islanders of the Triple-A Pacific Coast League.

-He made the Washington club the next year, and was an effective relief pitcher for the Senators during his two full seasons with them.
+In December 1965, he was working for a meat distributor in Fort Lauderdale, Florida when he dropped 30 lb of frozen spare ribs on his left foot, fracturing his big toe.
+Fortunately for Lines, he was ready for spring training in 1966 and made the Washington club that April.
+He was an effective relief pitcher for the Senators during his two full seasons with them.
 He finished his brief major-league career with a total of seven wins, seven losses, six saves, 41 games finished, an excellent WHIP of 1.150, and an ERA of 2.83.
 In 1682/3 innings pitched, he permitted 146 hits and 48 bases on balls, striking out 103.